SRay-2020/MP3--Novel_Writing_APP/README.md

 - Observed Results: When loaded this page loaded without any issue and in a time that was satisfactory.
 - Test Summary: There was no outstanding differences between the expected behaviour of this test and the observed results.

+7. Login/Register -

+- Expected Behaviour: Links to 'Home', 'Login' and 'Register' all to appear on top navbar and links to 'Books' and 'Chapters' to appear on side navbar.
+  All should redirect to respective pages except Chapters which should redirect to 'Login' page and force login request.
+- Observed Results: All links worked as intended and were satisfactory.
+- Test Summary: There was no outstanding differences between the expected behaviour of this test and the observed results.

 **Test Case III:** Ensure all clickable elements/buttons and forms on page function correctly

 1. (a) Book Page - Logged out User